-Since 2005, Texas State has also offered bachelor's and graduate courses in Round Rock, Texas at our Round Rock location, located north of Austin.
-More than 2000 students are enrolled in courses at Round Rock.
-The Nursing building opened in the summer of 2010 with the first nursing program class in the fall of 2010.
-There are discussions about the possible relocation of the entire College of Health Professions to Round rock in the future.
+Since 2005, Texas State has also offered bachelor's and graduate courses in Round Rock, Texas at our Round Rock Campus, located north of Austin.
+More than 2000 students are enrolled in courses at the Round Rock Campus.
+The HIM department office is located in the Nursing building which opened in the summer of 2010.